devmedeiros/devmedeiros.github.io/README.md

 - The new material must be distributed under the same license.

-## Favicon

-This site favicon was generated using the following graphics from Twitter Twemoji:

 - Graphics Title: 1f4ca.svg
 - Graphics Author: Copyright 2020 Twitter, Inc and other contributors (https://github.com/twitter/twemoji)
 - Graphics Source: https://github.com/twitter/twemoji/blob/master/assets/svg/1f4ca.svg